uw-ischool-info-201a-2019-autumn/a1-starter/instructions.md

 6. Professional practice: (a) Work closely with requirements; and (b) Reflect on the benefits/costs of planning before doing.

 ## Part I: The Command line
 In the root directory you will find a file named ``git-commands.md``.
-The purpose of this file is for you to demonstrate your knowledge of working with the terminal (because we can't otherwise know which commands you entered in the terminal).
-Think of it as a way to document the code that you used in the terminal to perform the assignment.
+The purpose of this file is for you to demonstrate your knowledge of working with the terminal.
+You will document the commands that you used to complete each of the tasks.

-**Your work**: Following each prompt in the file ``git-commands.md``, write the line of code that you would (did) use on the terminal to accomplish the task or otherwise answer the question.
-You can then use this file as a reference for your own work.
+**Your work**: Following each prompt in the file ``git-commands.md``, write the line of code that you used to accomplish the task or otherwise answer the question.

  Make sure to save this file in your text editor, then add, commit, and push the changes to GitHub.

+ After completing this assignment, you can continue to add commands to this file and use it as a reference for your own work.

 ## Part II: Working with Markdown
 ### Background